sabrinaa3/The-Cloud-Controlled-Smart-Switch/README.md

 # The-Cloud-Controlled-Smart-Switch

 This is a group project from my engineering design lab.
-The Cloud-Controlled Smart Switch was designed to easily and conveniently enhance safety by reducing the risks associated with leaving home appliances on, such as potential fire hazards.
+The Cloud-Controlled Smart Switch was designed to enhance safety by reducing the risks associated with leaving home appliances on, such as potential fire hazards.
+It provides a simple and convenient way to remotely control and monitor appliances via a web interface.

 # How it works

 This repo contains the code for the website and the backend communication with an ESP32 that triggers a relay switching an appliance on or off.
 By entering the IP address of the ESP32 found over local network into a browser, users gain access to the website and can toggle the appliance on or off and view the power of their appliance.

 System Breakdown: